KungerPDX/GettingAndCleaningDataWeek4Project/README.md

 2. An alternative where the variable names are formatted with camelback notation and underscores, and
 3. An alternative where the output means are not calculated for each activity and subject combination but rather separately for each group.

+# References
+Per the UCI README.txt file:

+Use of this dataset in publications must be acknowledged by referencing the following publication [1] [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012
+This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
+Any commercial use is prohibited.
+Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
+November 2012.

 END